 Caterpillars are worms or larvae of moths and butterflies and they eat plant foliage.
-They can be controlled with Bt sprays (Bacillus thuringiensis), orange oil based sprays or neem sprays.
+They can be controlled with Bt sprays (Bacillus thuringiensis), orange oil based sprays or other quality natural organic pest control products.
 Native wasps will also help control them.
 The best wasps to release are the tiny trichogramma wasps.

 Caterpillar damage to kale